-My Uncle Gloria is the title of my memoir, a sordid tale graphically depicting how my Uncle Butch's (my mother's brother) transformation into my "Aunt" Gloria, at age 66, brought our neurotic and unhinged family back together, and the lifelong effects it had on me.
+My Uncle Gloria is a sordid tale graphically depicting how my Uncle Butch's (my mother's brother) transformation into my "Aunt" Gloria, at age 66, brought our neurotic and unhinged family back together, and the lifelong effects it had on me.

 Every memoir written about a man becoming a woman, or a woman becoming a man has one thing in common: their family is torn apart, or at the very least, severely stressed.